Marvel Super Heroes in War of the Gems: Gameplay

 Spider-Man fights a Puck doppelganger.

 The player plays each level as one of five superheroes - Captain America, Iron Man, Spider-Man, Wolverine, or Hulk - as they battle through various locations around the globe and even outer space.
 Each character's health bar is separate and carries over between missions - healing can only be done by picking up items in the levels or using healing items picked up during missions.
 When a character is defeated, they must be revived individually with the appropriate item.
+A separate AIR meter displays how much the character can breathe while faced with an unfavorable environment, such as underwater or poison gas.
+The character must outrun the meter and get to safety while battling the enemies, lest he drown or choke out.
 After investigating an area, the player may or may not be rewarded with one of the gems resulting in a restart of the entire game.

 Two of the Gems can be picked up during the first four missions, one is obtained after defeating Magus, and two more are randomly received in two of the four following levels.
 The last gem, Mind, is obtained after defeating Thanos and completing the game.
 Each character can select any of the obtained Gems before stages to obtain gameplay advantages: the Power Gem enables greater attack power; the Time Gem allows for faster movement; the Soul Gem doubles a character's health gauge; the Reality Gem makes extra items visible throughout the stage; and the Space Gem allows for higher jumps.